 Specific to United acquiring JetBlue, let’s think about this for a second:

-• This would be massively positive for JetBlue employees, who would be getting major pay increases, to align with United’s pay scales
+- This would be massively positive for JetBlue employees, who would be getting major pay increases, to align with United’s pay scales

-• I’d argue that having a second major global airline with a hub in South Florida would be good news for consumers
+- I’d argue that having a second major global airline with a hub in South Florida would be good news for consumers

-• United is simply in a much better position to leverage JetBlue’s assets to turn a profit, especially given that airlines largely make money through their loyalty programs nowadays, and don’t actually earn that much flying passengers
+- United is simply in a much better position to leverage JetBlue’s assets to turn a profit, especially given that airlines largely make money through their loyalty programs nowadays, and don’t actually earn that much flying passengers

-• Fundamentally what’s important is that the airline industry maintains and grows capacity, and keeping airlines not making money alive doesn’t do a whole lot to forward that goal; I mean, just look at all the new aircraft deliveries that JetBlue has deferred
+- Fundamentally what’s important is that the airline industry maintains and grows capacity, and keeping airlines not making money alive doesn’t do a whole lot to forward that goal; I mean, just look at all the new aircraft deliveries that JetBlue has deferred

 If United were to acquire JetBlue, I suspect it would be similar to Alaska acquiring Hawaiian, where the Hawaiian operation would go from money-losing to almost profitable overnight, due to simply better utilizing assets.

 I think the reality that some people refuse to accept is that US airline tickets are essentially subsidized by credit card agreements.
 Even the most profitable airlines (Delta and United) have virtually non-existent margins if we’re going to compare passenger revenue per available seat mile to cost per available seat mile.
-Large airlines have the power to have much more lucrative loyalty programs, because there’s power in scale.
+Large airlines have the power to offer much more lucrative loyalty programs, because there’s power in scale.

 Bottom line

 Now, if anything actually comes of this is a different story, but in the meantime, we’ll mark this as “developing,” and I figure it makes for an interesting aviation geek discussion.
+It’s worth noting that United has issued a statement denying that discussions or negotiations are taking place with other airlines, but no one ever claimed they were — the claim is that these discussions are happening internally, for now.

 What do you make of the prospect of United investing in JetBlue?